-This tool is essential to define personal and companies' strategies, practices and opportunities to promote and/or reinforce the 10 entrepreneurial skills mentioned above.
+This tool is essential to define personal and companies' strategies, practices, and opportunities to promote and/or reinforce the 10 entrepreneurial skills mentioned earlier.

-14 The levels of proficiency are mixed and appear always in a different position.
+&lt;sup>15 The levels of proficiency are mixed and appear always in a different position.